 Figure 11.
-The top panels compare the thermal X-ray emission and the $\gamma$ -ray emission resulting from hadronic CR interaction with ambient gas protons of the super-cluster region of our Coma-like cluster in our radiative simulation (model S2, cluster g72a).
-The hadronic $\gamma$ -ray emission shows a shallow decline with radius due to the rising CR-to-thermal number density profile.
-The bottom panels show the inverse Compton emission from primary and secondary CR electrons in the hard X-ray (left side) as well as the $\gamma$ -ray band (right side).
+The top panels compare the thermal X-ray emission and the γ -ray emission resulting from hadronic CR interaction with ambient gas protons of the super-cluster region of our Coma-like cluster in our radiative simulation (model S2, cluster g72a).
+The hadronic γ -ray emission shows a shallow decline with radius due to the rising CR-to-thermal number density profile.
+The bottom panels show the inverse Compton emission from primary and secondary CR electrons in the hard X-ray (left side) as well as the γ -ray band (right side).
 The primary CR electrons dominate the emission signal on large scales.
-Comparing the $\gamma$ -ray emission components (right panels) shows that the pion decay $\gamma$ -rays exceed the total IC emission at energies $E{\gamma} > 100$ MeV. rameters to a small degree of polarisation at the halo periphery, characterised by the dominating primary emission there.
+Comparing the γ -ray emission components (right panels) shows that the pion decay γ -rays exceed the total IC emission at energies $E{\gamma} > 100$ MeV.
+The large emission volume is filled with magnetised plasma that causes the plane of polarisation to Faraday rotate.
+Hadronically generated CR electrons fill the same cluster volume.
+Thus, each radio emitting volume element along the line-of-sight, that is separated by more than the magnetic correlation length or the Faraday depth, if shorter, radiates causally unconnected intrinsically polarised emission that averages out to a net unpolarised emission, e.g. radio halos are Faraday depolarised.
+Combining these considerations with the previously developed model for the radio halo emission implies a transition from the virtually unpolarised radio halo emission at small impact parameters to a small degree of polarisation at the halo periphery, characterised by the dominating primary emission there.
 In order to detect this polarisation one might be forced to go out to large impact parameters with a small resulting synchrotron surface brightness where the emission is dominated by very few relics along the line-of-sight.
 Owing to the different injection timescales of primary and secondary CR electrons, we conclude that the secondary halo emission traces the time integrated non-equilibrium activities of a cluster and is modulated by the recent dynamical activities (Paper I).
 In contrast, the polarised radio relic emission resembles the current dynamical, non-equilibrium activity of a forming structure and results in an inhomogeneous and aspherical spatial distribution.
-3.3 Hard X-ray and $\gamma$ -ray emission 3.3.1 Projected X-ray and $\gamma$ -ray maps Different non-thermal $\gamma$ -ray emission processes are compared to the thermal X-ray emission in Fig. 11.
-The top panels compare the morphology of the thermal X-ray surface brightness (for details of the projection, cf. Paper I) to that of the $\gamma$ -ray emission resulting from hadronic CR interactions with ambient gas protons of our Coma cluster region in our radiative simulation.
-Although they resemble each other, the pion decay induced $\gamma$ -ray emission declines slower with radius and makes the $\gamma$ -ray halo more extended.
-The bremsstrahlung emission of the thermal gas scales as $n{\rm th}^2$ (ne- Different γ-ray emission processes:
+Different γ-ray emission processes: